hollyklose/neds-story/sad-tale.md

 Regent.
 He is surely honorable and will lead a long and prosperous life.

 Ned Stark went to King's landing where he made lots of friends and lived happily ever after...
-He sadly was murdered with an axe.
+The Lanisters were fed to the direwolves, but they disagreed with the direwolves' digestion and were immediately spit out.